 The best way to ensure the safety of the children is to actively supervise them.
 This means knowing where the children are at all times, always being able to see them, and participating with them.
 Children must always be in direct supervision of staff.
-Children will not be allowed to leave the group unless given permission by the supervising adult and must be in direct supervision at all times.
+Children will not be allowed to leave the group unless given permission by the supervising adult and must always be in direct supervision.
 At no time will children be allowed to leave the supervision of an adult.
-Children are not permitted to walk home without a parent or authorized escort unless there is a Parent Walker Permission Form on file.
+When the children are outside in the play area the staff member will be able to summon another adult without leaving the children alone.